 Pierre Omidyar is the founder of eBay, which today enables more than 85 million buyers and sellers worldwide to connect and prosper.
 Starting from the premise that people are basically good, Pierre created a platform that gave people equal access to information, opportunity, and tools to pursue their goals.
 In 2004, Pierre and his wife Pam founded Omidyar Network to invest in nonprofit and for-profit efforts that enable people around the world to improve their lives and make powerful contributions to their communities.
 Omidyar Network has funded organizations in areas such as microfinance, social media, and government transparency.
 As an extension of Omidyar Network's work in microfinance, Pierre and Pam gave $100 million to Tufts University to create the Omidyar-Tufts Microfinance Fund, which aims to accelerate the growth of the microfinance industry.
 Today, Pierre serves as a trustee of Tufts University, Punahou School, and Santa Fe Institute, and as chairman of eBay.

-Roger B. Porter is the IBM Professor of Business and Government and the Master of Dunster House at Harvard University.
-He is also the Director of Harvard’s Center for Business and Government and a Senior Scholar at the Woodrow Wilson International Center for Scholars.
+Mr. Porter is the IBM Professor of Business and Government and the Master of Dunster House at Harvard University.
+He is also a Senior Scholar at the Woodrow Wilson International Center for Scholars.
 Mr. Porter is a former White House Fellow (1974-75) and Commissioner.
 He has served in three White House administrations as Assistant to the President for Economic and Domestic Policy (1989-93), Deputy Assistant to the President and Director of the Office of Policy Development (1981-85), and Special Assistant to the President and Executive Secretary of the President’s Economic Policy Board (1974-77).
 He also served as Counselor to the Secretary of the Treasury (1981-85).
 Mr. Porter joined the Harvard faculty in 1978.
 His teaching, research and writing focus on economic policy, strategic decision making, the relationship of business and government, and the American Presidency.
 He is a member of the Board of Directors of the White House Historical Association and was a member on the President’s Commission on White House Fellowships (1976-81, 1982-93, 1994-2001, 2008-09).
 After graduating from Brigham Young University, Mr. Porter was a Rhodes Scholar at Oxford University, where he received his B.Phil.
-He received his M.A.and PhD degrees from Harvard University.
+He received his M.A. and PhD degrees from Harvard University.

 Eleanor Kaye Wilson: